 The Church in Les Gets holds regular concerts, including those performed by it's Mechanical Organ.

 There's a local cheese dairy which offers tours and tasting.
-They run every Wednesday at 10:00.
+They run every Wednesday and Thursday at 10:00.
 It is a free tour of cheese being made at La Fruitière des Perrières Fromagerie.

 If though you have the opportunity to take half a day off from the slopes it's well worth visiting the weekly farmer's market or wandering up and down the main street visiting the countless artisan shops with a whole range of local produce.